 - Frequently Asked Questions – PrivateVPN has done a good job of coming up with commonly asked questions and providing additional support that is on-point and concise.

 - Support Tickets – You can send an email to the VPN’s tech support and you can expect a reply within a day.

-PrivateVPN offers three subscription plans with some attractive prices.
-It is also worth noting that the provider frequently gives out discounts, especially during certain holidays or celebrations.
-At times you can even see its annual subscription go as low as $2.00 per month.
-So, do check out their webpage for any latest promotion.
+PrivateVPN offers three different subscription plans at very attractive prices.
+It is also worth noting that the provider frequently runs different promotions, especially during certain holidays or celebrations.
+On a good day, you can even see their annual subscription go as low as $2.00 per month.
+So, do give their webpage a visit for the latest promotion.

-The company accepts credit card, PayPal, and even Bitcoin payment for that added layer of protection.
-All of its subscription plans come with a 30-day money-back guarantee if you end up finding their services not up to par.
+The company accepts credit card, PayPal, and even anonymous cryptocurrency as payment for that added layer of protection.
+All of their subscription plans come with a 30-day money-back guarantee so you can relax.

 - Fast connection speeds